 On this page, we explain how efficient a product like double glazing is through energy ratings.
 These are different to Energy Performance Certificates, which allow homeowners to identify how efficient an entire property is.
 Energy ratings tell you how efficient aluminium windows, bi-fold doors, composite front doors and conservatories are.

 Here, we specifically look at the window energy ratings which apply to all products we sell.
 UPVC windows, aluminium windows and conservatories have their own ratings, but there is a similar system in place for bi-fold doors and composite front doors.
 It is a colour-coded system which can sometimes be a bit confusing because there are now three separate versions operated by the British Fenestration Rating Council, the British Standards Institute and CERTASS respectively.

 Each one sets out to do the same thing, but always check which one you are looking at if you’re judging by the colour alone and not the accompanying alphabetical grade.

 Prospective customers in East Grinstead should remember that window energy ratings take frame materials, design, components and double glazing into account.

 It is simply not enough for UPVC windows, aluminium windows or conservatories to have just a good quality of frame build to boost energy efficiency.
 It is also important that properly fitted double glazing contributes to overall effectiveness.
 A similar principle applies to the construction of bi-fold doors, French doors, patio doors, aluminium doors and composite front doors because they also contain glass.

 The rating is calculated by measuring the following:

 The rating usually spans from A to E/G, but the best products will boast A+ or A++ ratings.
-So East Grinstead property owners looking to upgrade old and inefficient fixtures are encouraged to seek out these ratings.
+We encourage East Grinstead property owners looking to upgrade older windows to seek out higher ratings.